-UAP Common Extensions 3.1 Help
+UAP Common Extensions 4.0 Help

 Tree

-You can use it for example like this:
+You can use it, for example, like this:

-typedef struct my_tree_node_s { CX_TREE_NODE_BASE(struct my_tree_node_s); int value; char *desc; } MyTreeNode;
+typedef struct my_tree_node_s { CX_TREE_NODE(struct my_tree_node_s); int value; char *desc; } MyTreeNode;

 Create

-If your wrapped tree structure does not have a last_child or a prev pointer, you may specify a negative location to indicate the missing pointer.
+If your tree structure does not have a last_child or a prev pointer, you may specify a negative location to indicate the missing pointer.
 All other pointers are mandatory and a non-negative location is expected.

 Example for wrapping a libxml2 tree